HD-1234/TripletLoss/README.md

 - `-b`, `--batch-size`: Batch size (default: 16).
 - `-n`, `--num-workers`: Number of workers for data loading (default: 4).
 - `--seed`: Seed for reproducibility (default: 42).
 - `--model-name`: Model architecture to use.
-Choose from 'ResNeXt50' or 'ViT_B' (default: `ResNeXt50`).
+Choose from 'ResNeXt50', 'ResNeXt101', 'ViT_B_16', 'ViT_B_32', 'ViT_L_16' or 'ViT_L_32' (default: 'ResNeXt50').
-- `--clustering-strategy`: Choose the clustering strategy from "all" or "avg". "all" means that every distance between a file and the files in an existing cluster must be lower than or equal to the threshold. "avg" means that the average distance between a file and the files in an existing cluster must be lower than or equal to the threshold (default: `avg`).
+- `--clustering-strategy`: Choose the clustering strategy from "all" or "avg". "all" means that every distance between a file and the files in an existing cluster must be lower than or equal to the threshold. "avg" means that the average distance between a file and the files in an existing cluster must be lower than or equal to the threshold (default: 'avg').

 ### Example Usage